zethon/zethon.github.io/_posts/2020-12-08-simple-cmake-to-compile-resources.md

 )
 ```

-Now when we run CMake this will generate a header file that looks like:
+And when we run CMake header file that looks like this is generated:

 ```cpp
 #pragma once